The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Introduction

 \section{Introduction}

-\opt{margin_notes}{\mynote{mbh.note: for paper material see log pp. ???}} In this paper we explore the relations between the Boolean Satisfiability Problem (\SAT{}) with $n$ literals and the orthogonal group $O(n)$ exploiting the algebraic \SAT{} formulation in Clifford algebra \cite{Budinich_2017} where we proved that a \SAT{} problem is unsatisfiable if and only it has the maximally symmetric form of the scalars of the algebra.
+In this paper we explore the relations between the Boolean Satisfiability Problem (\SAT{}) with $n$ \myBooleanv{}s and the orthogonal group $\OO{n}$ of $\R^n$ exploiting the algebraic \SAT{} formulation in Clifford algebra \cite{Budinich_2017} where we proved that a \SAT{} problem is unsatisfiable if and only if it has the maximally symmetric form of the scalars of the algebra.

-In Section~\ref{neutral_R_nn} we review some properties of the neutral space $\R^{n,n}$ and of the quadric Grassmannian \mysnqG{} \cite{Porteous_1981}, namely the set of its null subspaces of dimension $n$ together with their relation with the Clifford algebra $\myClg{}{}{\R^{n,n}}$.
+In Section~\ref{neutral_R_nn} we review some properties of the neutral space $\R^{n,n}$ and of the quadric Grassmannian \mysnqG{} \cite{Porteous_1995}, namely the set of its null subspaces of dimension $n$, within the unifying frame of the Clifford algebra $\myClg{}{}{\R^{n,n}}$.
 In Section~\ref{SAT_in_Cl(g)} we summarize the relevant parts of \SAT{} formulation in Clifford algebra \cite{Budinich_2017}.
 In the following three Sections we elaborate on these results formulating \SAT{} problems in a purely geometrical setting.
-The main result is Theorem~\ref{SAT_in_O(n)} that shows that the $2^n$ possible assignments of the Boolean variables all lie in the compact and disconnected real manifold of dimension $n (n-1)/2$ of the orthogonal group $O(n)$.
-To test a \SAT{} problem for unsatisfiability it is thus sufficient to verify if the set of its clauses form a cover for this manifold.
-In this way the space of solutions to explore is changed from a discrete set of $2^n$ elements to two compact, real, manifolds of dimension $n (n-1)/2$.
-We just remind that, from the computational viewpoint, a test of unsatisfiability is equivalent to an algorithm that actually finds solutions.
+The main result is Theorem~\ref{SAT_in_O(n)} that shows that a given \SAT{} problem is unsatisfiable if and only if the subsets of isometries induced by its clauses cover the orthogonal group $\OO{n}$.
+To test a \SAT{} problem for unsatisfiability it is thus sufficient to verify if the set of its clauses induce a cover for the compact, disconnected real manifold of dimension $n (n-1)/2$ of $\OO{n}$.
+This changes the space of solutions to explore from a discrete set of $2^n$ elements to the real manifold of $\OO{n}$.
+We just remind that, from the computational viewpoint, an unsatisfiability test easily gives an algorithm that actually finds solutions.

 For the convenience of the reader we tried to make this paper as elementary and self-contained as possible.